sinetris/iam-demo/README.md

   - [Standard Notations](#standard-notations)
 - [📄 License](#-license)

+## ❗ Notice

+This project is ambitious and constantly evolving.

+In the [To Do](docs/TODO.md) document you can find what has been implemented and what is planned.

 ## 📜 Introduction

+### Stakeholders

 The implementation of a proper IAM infrastructure requires the involvement of people from different teams and departments.
 Underestimating the need to involve